 Natural England (NE) has launched a consultation named <em>All Landscapes Matter,</em> looking into the management, protection and planning of all landscapes in England.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.As part of the European Landscape Convention the first international treaty devoted exclusively to the management of landscapes in Europe the consultation proposes nine new policies, including involving the public in landscape management on a greater level and promoting better landscape design.

 The consultation document states: NE is committed to a future where all Englands landscapes are managed sustainably and are highly valued, distinctive expressions of local identity.